neoforged/.github/primers/26.1/index.md

     - `GameTestHelper`
         - `getBoundsWithPadding` - Gets the bounding box of the test area with the specified padding.
         - `runBeforeTestEnd` - Runs the runnable at one tick before the test ends.
+        - `despawnItem` - Despawns all item entities within the distance of the position.
+        - `discard` - Discards the entity.
+        - `setTime` - Sets the time of the dimension's default clock.
     - `GameTestInstance#padding` - The number of blocks spaced around each game test.
     - `GameTestSequence#thenWaitAtLeast` - Waits for at least the specified number of ticks before running the runnable.
 - `net.minecraft.network.protocol.game`